hashicorp/vault-mcp-server/README.md

 - Write secrets to KV mounts
 - Read secrets from KV mounts
 - List all secrets under a path
+- Delete a complete secret or a key of a secret
 - Comprehensive HTTP middleware stack (CORS, logging, Vault context)
 - Session-based Vault client management
 - Structured logging with configurable output